Amazon In-Stock Alerts: Never Miss a Restock

 Amazon's built-in "Notify Me" button exists, but it is unreliable.
 Many users report never receiving the notification, or receiving it hours after the product sold out again.
 Third-party browser extensions work only when your computer is on and the browser is open.

-Automated stock monitoring solves this by checking the product page on a schedule, detecting when the availability status changes, and sending you an instant alert through Slack, email, or your phone.
+Automated stock monitoring solves this by checking the product page on a schedule, detecting when the availability status changes, and alerting you through Slack, email, or your phone as soon as the next check picks it up.
 This guide covers how to set up reliable Amazon restock alerts that actually work.

 • No customization: You cannot choose notification channels (Slack, SMS, webhook) or set specific conditions